Azure/azure-sdk-for-java/sdk/openai/azure-ai-openai/README.md

     System.out.println(message.getContent());
 }
 ```
-Please refer to the service documentation for a conceptual discussion of [text completion][msdocs_openai_completion].
+Please refer to the service documentation for a conceptual discussion of [text completion][microsoft_docs_openai_completion].

 ### Text embeddings